 What can I do with export/import?

-- Export/import any data to/from GoogleSheets/Excel in Editor (during game development)
+- Export/import data to/from GoogleSheets or Excel in Unity Editor (during game development)

 - Update database data on players devices at runtime from GoogleSheets with LiveUpdate plugin

 - Currently there is no way to write to GoogleSheets at runtime from players devices (Why not?)

 - Backup/restore database in json format in Editor